BrandonWarrior/battleships/README.md

 - Code institute for the project 3 scope video.

-- [Youtube: Corey Schafer] (https://www.youtube.com/watch?v=ZDa-Z5JzLYM) for creating classes in python.
+- [Youtube: Corey Schafer] (https://www.youtube.com/watch?v=ZDa-Z5JzLYM) A comprehensive guide on creating classes in Python.

-- [YouTube: How to Fix] (https://www.youtube.com/watch?v=Zt1G6AE_7Ks) for how to fix lines too long.
+- [YouTube: How to Fix] (https://www.youtube.com/watch?v=Zt1G6AE_7Ks) A helpful guide on resolving issues with lines that exceed the recommended length in Python code.

-- DeftStack (https://www.delftstack.com/howto/python/python-clear-console/#google_vignette) for how to clear console in Python.
+- DeftStack (https://www.delftstack.com/howto/python/python-clear-console/#google_vignette) Instructions on how to clear the console in Python.

-- ASCII Art Archive (https://www.asciiart.eu/text-to-ascii-art) for adding Battleships! art to home page.
+- ASCII Art Archive (https://www.asciiart.eu/text-to-ascii-art) Used for adding Battleships!
+ASCII art to the home page.